replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 Complete the following items before you perform this task:

 - Meet the general system requirements.
-For more information see, [General System Requirements](installing-general-requirements).
+See [General System Requirements](installing-general-requirements).
-- Meet the system requirements.
-For more information, see [Kubernetes installer requirements](installing-embedded-cluster-requirements).
+- Meet the system requirements for the Kubernetes installer.
+See [Kubernetes Installer Requirements](installing-embedded-cluster-requirements).

 ## Install in an Online Environment